yaoweibin/nginx_tcp_proxy_module/doc/README.txt

     context: *tcp, server*

-    This directive specifies the file containing the certificate, in PEM format, for this virtual host.
+    This directive specifies the file containing the certificate, in PEM format.
 This file can contain also other certificates and the server private key.
-Since version 0.6.7 the file path is relative to the directory where nginx main configuration file, nginx.conf, resides.

    ssl_certificate_key
     syntax: *ssl_certificate_key file*